 These effects occur mainly in older postmenopausal women.

-The aromatase inhibitor drug letrozole is also being studied to see whether it may lower risk in postmenopausal women at high risk of breast cancer.
+The aromatase inhibitor drug letrozole (Femara) is also being studied to see whether it may lower risk in postmenopausal women at high risk of breast cancer.

 Learn about aromatase inhibitors and breast cancer treatment.